Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 $$
 \mathbf{F} = \int_S \mathbb{T} \cdot \mathbf{n} \,\rm{d}S \quad,
 $$
 where $\mathbf{n}$ is the normal along the surface.
+Note that only the z-component of $\mathbf{F}$ is relevant for the benchmark here.

 ### Materials

 While the *coil* and *air* have vacuum permeability, the *Yoke* and *Pole* are iron materials with a strong non-linearity given by the B(H) curve with a Rayleigh region and saturation.
-Robustly capturing the Rayleigh region and saturation effects is challenging.
-In the benchmark case, Table 1.[1] provided the [bh-curve](data/Table_1_BH_Curve.csv) in tabulated form which is shown in Figure 2.
+Robustly capturing the Rayleigh region and saturation effects is numerically challenging.
+In the benchmark case, the [bh-curve](data/Table_1_BH_Curve.csv) in tabulated is used, also shown in Figure 2.

 <div style="display: flex; align-items: flex-start;">
     <img src="./data/bh_curve.png" alt="BH Curve" width="600" style="margin-right: 20px;">